Ranti Martins: International career

 Martins, despite playing in the Indian I-League, believes that he has what it takes to play for his birth country Nigeria.
 According to Martins he had a chance to play for the Nigerian U20s but AFC Cup commitments and the Dempo president failing to tell Martins on time stopped that from happening.
 Martins also said that at one point an official from the Nigeria Football Federation arrived in India to watch him play a match and that he would be watching Martins.

 Martins also hit back at the question of how he would get a call-up if he was playing in the Indian league, a league considered lower standard for the Nigeria national team, by saying "I know that many people will begin to say that what is in India league, but I want to say here that the league in India is very strong.
 It is stronger than what we have in Nigeria because it is improving every season.
 More so, I want the handlers of the national team to look at the quality of the individuals and not where they play.
 I know my quality as a striker and I want the coaches, particularly Stephen Keshi to give an opportunity to prove myself.
 I won't disappoint him."

 Chance to play for Ghana

 In 2003, Martins was using a Ghanaian passport from which his agent gave him and at one point he was offered the chance to join the Ghana U17s for the 2005 African U-17 Championship qualifiers.
 However Martins rejected the offer due to his loyalty towards Nigeria.
+Otherwise he might have been a Ghanaian International footballer.